- Access to School District Records

 Access the APPR Request Form.

 The Asbestos Hazardous Emergency Response Act (AHERA) requires public and private non-profit primary and secondary schools to inspect their buildings for asbestos-containing building materials.
+This Act went into effect in 1986, and requires schools to:

 The District’s management plans are available for review through the Office of Buildings and Grounds.